kelp-hq/oss/tools/ipfs-api-client/README.md

 # IPFS HTTP client

+this package is in heavy development.
 Only API endpoints for ipfs, lightweight and isomorphic